Digitale Events

 What's the matter?

-Prepare a series of questions that describe and unite the participants.
+Prepare a series of questions that describe and unify participants.
 This can be about countries of origin or regions, but also about team membership, work topics or private hobbies.
-Ask the participants to raise their (virtual) hand (and keep it up) if the description fits them.
+Ask participants to raise their (virtual) hand (and keep it up) if the description applies to them.

 Raise your hand if...